DonovanVA/SAM-ORPVR/README.md

     ./scripts/add_harmonization.sh --width <t_width> --height <t_height> --mode <mode>
     ```
     On completion: harmonized videos in `videoHarmonized` dir
+    *NOTE: If you are using harmonization again where there are other models directory already present in `results`, please delete that model dir as only 1 model dir should be present in results for harmonization eg: `results/e2fgvi_hq` OR `results/aotgan` and also delete the `harmonize` dir

     ```bash
     <image_parent_directory> -> directory containing folders that would containin sample images each .......DAVIS-test/JPEGImages/480p/**/**(.jpg) eg: 480p/breakdance-flare/00000.jpg, test/surf/00001.jpg